 Better alternatives for successful innovation in healthcare come by implementing incremental changes over time.
 These non-moonshot transformations to healthcare practices and organization accumulate gradually with significantly less disruption.

-Artificial Intelligence And Incremental Change in Healthcare
+Artificial Intelligence in Healthcare and Its Incremental Changes

 Incremental changes are small adjustments to processes and business models.
 They might be updates to products and services and changes to the organization.
 AI can reduce the occurrences of misdiagnoses and false positives in testing.